Flacy/aiohttp-rate-limiter/README.md

 # aiohttp-rate-limiter

-A library for control and limiting requests for aiohttp framework
+A library for control and limiting requests with aiohttp framework

 ### Usage
 ```